mukundbabbar/splunk/README.md

 Difference between appspecs and appspecs-instr is that latter has updated specs with init containers.

-## Step 4 - Load into the application (I'll be adding a new service to generate load but for now, its manual :) )
+## Step 4 - Generate load (I'll be adding a new service to generate load but for now, its manual :) )

 Identify the mapped or service port to WebFrontEnd and LoanAPI service to generate manual load.